Never underestimate the importance of address information.

 When buyers fill out their address information to complete the transaction, a drop-down list with standardized addresses is displayed.
 Users can instantly choose the necessary option and proceed.
 This both streamlines the checkout and allows you to avoid invalid records in your system.

-In addition to Verify, Inkit’s Reach Enablement Platform also offers Render, Send, and Connect services.
+In addition to Verify, Inkit’s Reach Enablement Platform also offers Render, and Send services.
 Visit our Products section to learn more about how they work or contact our team for a personal consultation.